 Apple has also shown plenty of faith in the standard, and integrated Dolby HDR

-tech into its entire iPhone lineup, including the current iPhone SE, iPhone 14 and iPhone 14 Pro Max, as well as older generation iPhones dating back to the iPhone X. You'll also find Dolby Vision in all of the Apple iPad Pro tablets apart from the first generation.
+tech into its entire iPhone lineup, including the current iPhone 15 and 15 Pro ranges, as well as older generation iPhones dating back to the iPhone X. You'll also find Dolby Vision in all of the Apple iPad Pro tablets apart from the first generation.

 It's not just iPhones that have Dolby Vision, as many Android phones have jumped onto the bandwagon, such as the OnePlus 11 5G, as well as many Xiaomi and Oppo phones.

-Announced at CES 2020, Dolby Vision IQ is essentially a development of Dolby Vision, designed to optimise how Vision content looks according to the brightness of the room your compatible TV is in.
+Announced at CES 2020, Dolby Vision IQ is a development of Dolby Vision that is designed to optimise how Vision content looks according to the brightness of the room your compatible TV is in.

 This should mean that Dolby Vision content, regardless of its overall brightness, is just as intelligible when watched in a bright room as in a dark room.